New Zealand Diploma in Architectural Technology

 After an additional period of suitable experience, students will be able to work on larger and more complex building projects.

-What you'll learn
+What you will learn

 Year one includes documentation for small buildings, materials and structural principles, construction for small buildings, feasibility and environmental impact.

-Year two includes construction for medium and large buildings, design in the built environment, virtual design and construction.
+Year two includes construction for medium and large buildings, design in the built environment, virtual design, and construction.

-- Research, prepare and communicate design and construction documents for small to medium scale projects
+- Research, prepare, and communicate design and construction documents for small to medium scale projects

 - Assist with researching, preparing and communicating design and construction documentation for large or complex building projects